chenwusi2012/CS598_KSI/README.md

 - Link to the original paper: [https://doi.org/10.1145/3308558.3313485](https://doi.org/10.1145/3308558.3313485).
 - Link to the GitHub repository of the original paper: [https://github.com/tiantiantu/KSI](https://github.com/tiantiantu/KSI).
 ## Dependency
-To reproduce the result, run notebook file KSI-main.ipynb in Google Colab environment.
+To reproduce the result, run notebook file KSI_main.ipynb in Google Colab environment.
 Therefore, there is no need to set up the environment on a local machine.
 ## Dataset
 To reproduce the result, the following dataset are used:
 - ***Clinical notes and diagnosis in MIMIC-III dataset***: To gain access to this dataset, pass the training "CITI Data or Specimens Only Research" at [https://about.citiprogram.org/](https://about.citiprogram.org/), and apply for the access to the MIMIC-III Clinical Database at PhysioNet at [https://physionet.org/content/mimiciii/1.4/](https://physionet.org/content/mimiciii/1.4/).
 After gaining the access, download "NOTEEVENTS.csv" and "DIAGNOSES_ICD.csv" from PhysioNet, and upload these two CSV files to a created folder "cs598_project" in Google Drive.
-The notebook KSI-main.ipynb will load these two CSV files from Google Drive.
+The notebook KSI_main.ipynb will load these two CSV files from Google Drive.
 - ***Wikipedia pages of ICD-9 diagnosis codes***: This is available at [https://github.com/tiantiantu/KSI/blob/master/wikipedia_knowledge](https://github.com/tiantiantu/KSI/blob/master/wikipedia_knowledge).
-The notebook KSI-main.ipynb will download this file from the GitHub repository of the original paper automatically.
+The notebook KSI_main.ipynb will download this file from the GitHub repository of the original paper automatically.
 ## Data Preprocessing
-The code for data preprocessing is included in the notebook KSI-main.ipynb.
+The code for data preprocessing is included in the notebook KSI_main.ipynb.
 ## Model Training
-The notebook KSI-main.ipynb includes the code for training the following four baseline deep learning models and the four models with KSI framework:
+The notebook KSI_main.ipynb includes the code for training the following four baseline deep learning models and the four models with KSI framework:
 - Recurrent neural network (RNN).
 - Recurrent neural network with attention (RNNatt).
 - Convolutional neural network (CNN).
 - Convolutional attention (CAML).
 ## Model Evaluation
-The code for model evaluation is included in the notebook KSI-main.ipynb.
+The code for model evaluation is included in the notebook KSI_main.ipynb.
 ## Pretrained Model

 - RNN: RNN_model.zip